Club Rules

 (f) In the case of an equality of votes, whether on a show of hands or on a vote on paper, the Chairman of the Meeting shall be entitled to a second or casting vote.

 (g) The Committee shall meet at convenient times as and when necessary, no more than 4 months should elapse between meetings.
-Committee members shall be given not less than 7 days notice of such meeting.
+Committee meetings may be held remotely if necessary and appropriate, subject to the agreement of a majority of the Committee.
+Committee members shall be given not less than 7 days’ notice of such meeting.

 (h) The proceedings of the Committee shall be regulated by the Committee as they think fit.
 Questions arising at any Meeting shall be decided by a majority of votes.
 In case of an equality of votes, the Chairman shall have a second or casting vote.
 The quorum necessary for the transaction of business by the Committee shall be 5.